Guayaquil Conference

-The Guayaquil Conference (Conferencia de Guayaquil) was a meeting that took place on July 26 and 27, 1822 in the port city of Guayaquil (today part of Ecuador) between libertadors José de San Martín and Simón Bolívar to discuss the future of Peru as well as South America in general.
+The Guayaquil Conference (Conferencia de Guayaquil) was a meeting that took place on July 26–27, 1822 in the port city of Guayaquil (today part of Ecuador) between libertadors José de San Martín and Simón Bolívar to discuss the future of Peru, and South America in general.
 The conference is considered a turning point in the South American independence process.
-Over 1000 abstracts were accepted at the conference both as oral and poster format.